OneDAS-Group/OneDAS-Core/README.md

 The documentation is hosted on [onedas.readthedocs.io](https://onedas.readthedocs.io) but incomplete and written for the old version of OneDAS.
 It will be updated continuously in the following weeks and months.

-run the following script to get started with OneDAS:
+On Windows, run the following batch script to get started with OneDAS:

 ```bat
 :: constants